Irene Wan: Early life and career

 She was nominated for the Hong Kong Film Award for Best New Performer at the 2nd Hong Kong Film Awards for her role in Lonely Fifteen.

-She gained notice for her beauty and remarkable performance in Everlasting Love (1984), co-starring with Andy Lau and Loletta Lee, when she was only 17 years old.
-Later, she also gave impressive performances in Stanley Kwan's Love Unto Waste (1986) and Rouge (1988).
+She gained attention for her performance in Everlasting Love (1984), in which she co-starred with Andy Lau and Loletta Lee, at the age of 17.
+She later appeared in Stanley Kwan's Love Unto Waste (1986) and Rouge (1988).

 However, in the 1990s, her film career sputtered when she agreed to star in All of a Sudden (1996), which would be her first and only time appearing fully nude in a film.
 Wan later went on to star in several TVB television series.

 In 2019, at the age of 53, Wan drew controversy for her suggestive scenes with two younger actors in the thriller The Fallen (the male actor being 14-year-old younger than Wan and the female actress 27 younger).
 Her performance in the film would later eventually won her the Best Actress in a Leading Role award at the 8th Silk Road International Film Festival in 2020.